teuben/study7/README.md

         ./test_alma1
 	./test_casa6

 This test will download large amounts of data from the archive. control-C it once it starts, as it can take hours on a slow connection.
+These data are downloaded in the data subdirectory.
-If you are brave and want to try out casa6beta, add the "casa6=1" argument to this script.
+If you are brave and want to try out casa6beta, add the "casa6=1" argument to the install_miniconda3 script.

 3. casa (via QAC)